Table of Contents

 c.
 Income and Expense Accounts

-There’s no need to enter opening balances for income or expense accounts.
+There’s no need to enter opening balance for income or expense accounts.
 These accounts are only used to track your earnings and expenditures.

 d.
-Customer or Vendor Balances in Accounts Payable and Accounts Receivable
+Customer or Vendor Balance in Accounts Payable and Accounts Receivable

-If customers or vendors have unpaid balances before your opening balance date, enter each unpaid invoice or bill.
-This will set your Accounts Payable and Accounts Receivable opening balances.
+If customers or vendors have unpaid balance before your opening balance date, enter each unpaid invoice or bill.
+This will set your Accounts Payable and Accounts Receivable opening balance.

 Step 2: Check the Opening Balance Entry